dbeck121/CPI-Helper-Chrome-Extension/plugins/README.md

 pluginHelper: an object with additional iflow information and functions that you can user

-storage: data that is stored (see settings element)
+settings: data that is stored (see settings element)

 runInfo: details to the message run that belongs to the specific button